Linuxfabrik/monitoring-plugins/check-plugins/mysql-storage-engines/README.md

 ## Overview

 Checks storage engine health in MySQL/MariaDB.
-Lists per-engine table counts and sizes, flags InnoDB being enabled but no `InnoDB` tables existing, hunts fragmented tables that benefit from `ALTER TABLE ...
-FORCE` (InnoDB) or `OPTIMIZE TABLE` (other engines), and warns when an `AUTO_INCREMENT` value approaches its column-type maximum.
+Lists per-engine table counts and sizes, flags InnoDB being enabled but no `InnoDB` tables existing, hunts fragmented tables, and warns when an `AUTO_INCREMENT` value approaches its column-type maximum.
 The fragmentation rule mirrors mysqltuner: only tables larger than 100 MiB with more than 10% `DATA_FREE` count.

 **Important Notes:**